 With Lido, SOL holders can connect their wallet and deposit their tokens into Lido and immediately receive stSOL. stSOL tokens represent a share of the total pool of staked SOL and Lido automatically delegates this staked SOL to validators on the Solana network.
 When these delegations accrue rewards on their stake, the total SOL under management grows, increasing the value of stSOL tokens for holders.

 Deposited SOL will be uniformly staked across participating Lido DAO-approved validators.
 Unlike stETH, stSOL is not a rebase token and rewards will not accrue as new tokens in your wallet.
 Instead, stakers earn their rewards in the form of appreciated stSOL value (similar to Lido’s wstETH).
 If a staker wants to unstake, they can redeem their stSOL back for SOL.
 Upon redemption, Lido splits off a stake account taking into consideration the accrued SOL rewards and transfers it to the user.
-The staker can then unstake those SOL and will receive liquid SOL after the deactivation period, which takes at least one epoch - or roughly 2-3 days.
+The staker can then unstake those SOL and will receive liquid SOL after the deactivation period (by manually claiming through their wallet), which takes at least one epoch - or roughly 2-3 days.
 Even so, users can also instantly exchange stSOL for SOL at any time on the open market through the supported liquidity pools, e.g. on Saber and Raydium.
 Check out the introductory post from the Chorus One team to learn more.

 Similar to stETH, stSOL will have a fee mechanism which equally distributes fees between node operators and the Lido treasury.
 Like stETH, the fee structure will be in control of LDO holders through governance.
 Initially, governance execution will be controlled via multisig by Lido stakeholders on Solana.
 Lido applies a 10% fee on earned staking rewards (not staked amount).
 This amount is split between node operators, the DAO treasury, and Chorus One, the Lido for Solana developers.